2023 HDCA Conference – Sofia, Bulgaria

 Registration, Fees and Scholarships

-Online conference and summer school registration will open around 1 May 2023.
-For the conference, separate fees are foreseen for those wishing to attend in-person and for those wishing to attend online only (please note that in-person attendees will of course have full access to all livestreams as well).
+Please see the fee schedule below for in-person and online participants.
+(Please note that in-person attendees will have full access to all livestreams as well.)
 Applicants from low and middle-income countries are eligible for reduced registration fees, as per this schedule:

 °NGO worker or similar or unwaged